Table of contents

-One of the biggest selling points of any good customer service solution is the wealth of valuable data it provides, collected from thousands of customer service interactions.
+One of the biggest selling points of any good customer service software is the wealth of valuable data it provides, collected from thousands of customer service interactions.

 But are you utilizing that data?